Paris Activities Children

 - In my mind, it is difficult to visit Paris and not ride the metro but then I tend not to want to pay for the expense of a taxi.
 So, if you haven’t thought about a Paris metro ride, that is definitely something your child would enjoy.
 Avoid high traffic times when people are coming and going to work.
 Kids will love the fantastically long escalators and the metro ride itself!
-Line 14 stops at Gare de Lyon; line 6 stops at the Eiffel Tower; line 1 stops at the Louvre.
+Metro line 14 stops at Gare de Lyon; line 6 stops at the Eiffel Tower; the metro line 1 stops at the Louvre.

 For Budding Photographers

 Early in the day when everyone is rested, climb to the top of Notre Dame.
 The views are amazing and the kids will love the up close and person view of the gargoyles.
 The first time we climbed to the top we were in front of a group of 10 pre-schoolers who were thoroughly enjoying their excursion.
 Let your budding photographer get some close up shots of the gargoyles as well as a nice shot of the Eiffel Tower on a clear day.